socebrian/culex_snps/results/allign-SNPcall-pipiens123.md

     * chrom 2: 15.372
     * chrom 3: 17.709

 That are the files that I will be working with for now.
-NOTE: 4 of my samples are males, but culex have homomorphic? sex chormosomes, which means they look like autosomes, they are not differnt like X, Y, they are a normal chromosome pair in which theres a region that identifies the sex.
+NOTE: 4 of my samples are males, and I did not took this into account when working with chormosome 1.
 ```bash
  vcftools --bcf pipiens123_1_f1n_BDQF.bcf --missing-indv --out pipiens123_1_f1n_BDQF
 ```